wookey-project/ewok-kernel/doc/perms.rst

    :alt: Task permissions configuration
    :align: center

-This option permit to specify the granted granularity of the timestamp returned by the kernel:
+This option allows to specify the granted granularity of the timestamp returned by the kernel:

    * No time measurement is possible